MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 `[migration rule name],[Secure Islands custom property name],[Secure Islands metadata Regex value]`

 Specify your choice of a migration rule name.
 Use a descriptive name that helps you to identify how one or more labels from your previous labeling solution should be mapped to sensitivity label.
-The name displays in the scanner reports and in Event Viewer.

 Note that this setting does not remove the original label from the document or any visual markings in the document that the original label might have applied.
 To remove headers and footers, see the earlier section, [Remove headers and footers from other labeling solutions](#remove-headers-and-footers-from-other-labeling-solutions).